echogarden-project/echogarden/docs/CLI.md

 ### Speech denoising

-**Task**: try to reduce the amount of background noise in a spoken recording.
+**Task**: attempt to reduce the amount of background noise in a spoken recording.

 This would apply denoising and play the denoised audio:
 ```bash